 - 7.1.
 Lead the Online Safety Committee - 7.2.
 Take day-to-day responsibility for online safety issues and have a leading role in establishing and reviewing the school Online Safety Policy and related documentation - 7.3.
 Ensure that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place, as well as an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring - 7.4.
-Provide training and advice on online safety for staff as required, and at least annually
+Provide training and advice on online safety for staff as required, and at least annually - 7.5.
+Liaise with school technical staff

-- 7.5.
-Liaise with school technical staff - 7.6.
-Receive reports of online safety incidents and liaise with the Head of ICT Services on the log of incidents to inform future online safety developments - 7.7.
-Generate the information for the annual ICT and Data Report for Governors which will include current issues and associated monitoring logs - 7.8.
+- 7.6.
+Receive reports of online safety incidents and liaise with the Director of Information Services on the log of incidents to inform future online safety developments - 7.7.
+Generate the information for the termly ICT and Data Report for Governors which will include current issues and associated monitoring logs - 7.8.
 Report regularly to the Senior Management Team - 7.9.
 Lead a biannual review of the efficacy of the school's filtering and monitoring.

-8. Head of ICT Services
+8. Director of Information Services

-The Head of ICT Services is responsible for ensuring that:
+The Director of Information Services is responsible for ensuring that:

 - 8.1.
 The school's technical infrastructure is secure and is not open to misuse or malicious attack - 8.2.
 The school meets required online safety technical requirements, complying with the Department for Education's filtering and monitoring standards - 8.3.
 Users may only access the networks and devices through a properly enforced policy outlined in the ICT Services Handbook which stipulates that dual factor authentication is in use by staff to protect the integrity and security of IT systems - 8.4.
-The school has the necessary filters in place which filter content at an age appropriate level and reviews these every two years in conjunction with the Senior Deputy Head (SS) and the Deputy Head (JS) - 8.5.
+The school has the necessary filters in place which filter content at an age-appropriate level and reviews these bi-annually in conjunction with the Deputy Head (Pastoral) and the Designated Safeguarding Lead. - 8.5.
 They keep up to date with online safety technical information in order to effectively carry out their online safety role and to inform and update others as relevant - 8.6.
-The use of all ICT is regularly monitored at The Portsmouth Grammar School in order that any misuse or attempted misuse can be reported to the Senior Deputy or Head - 8.7.
+The use of all ICT is regularly monitored at The Portsmouth Grammar School in order that any misuse or attempted misuse can be reported to the Deputy Head (Pastoral) (SS) - 8.7.
 Monitoring software and systems are implemented and updated - 8.8.
 Information is handled in accordance with the Data Protection Policy and the necessary encryption is in place.